Limi

+The 1000 years-old Halji monastery.

 Limi Valley is a high-altitude valley that forms the northernmost part of the Humla District of north-western Nepal.
 To its north, the Limi valley borders the Purang County of Tibet, China.

 Administrative

 Limi is a ward council of the Namkha rural municipality of the Humla district, which itself is a part of the Karnali Province.
 Previously the whole valley was known as the Limi Village Development Committee (VDC).
 As of the 1991 Nepal census, Limi valley had a population of 988 persons living in 169 individual households.
 The population of the valley decreased to 904 individual according to 2011 Nepal census.

 Geography

 The Limi valley is drained by the Limi river, a tributary of the Humla Karnali river.
 This valley has only three settlements, the Dzang, Halji, and Til villages.
 Dzang lies at 3,920m, Halji at 3,700m, and Til at 4,100m above sea level.
 Halji village is located on the southern slopes of the Gurla Mandhata massif.